Faculty of Science and Engineering Better World Initiatives

 Eligibility

 - Beneficiaries of any funded project should predominantly be in the Faculty of Science and Engineering.
-If the project is to support staff or students, deliver training or provide a service: the majority of the recipients, attendees or service users should be in the Faculty.
+If the project is to support staff or students, deliver training or provide a service: the majority of the recipients, attendees or service users should be from the Faculty.

 - We encourage applicants to collaborate with others who are working in similar areas, across Schools / Departments or disciplines (including outside of the Faculty).
 Where such a relationship enables the better realisation of the initiative’s aims and impact, then we may encourage you to make contact with other groups that we are aware of to do this.
 We will prioritise funding for projects that are collaborative.